hv15/sshprint/README.md

-SSHprint
+SSHPrint
 ========

-This is a small *ZSH* script I created to quickly print something to a printer connected to a remote network.
+This is a small Perl script I created to quickly print something to a printer connected to a remote network.
 Principally, the script adds some extra stuff around